And Just Like That: 5 things we spotted in the Sex and the City trailer

 (Bear in mind, when Sex and the City ended in 2004, Hinge was something you found on a door.)

-When Carrie asks Choudhury's character Seema Patel how many dating apps is she on, she responds: "I'm just waiting for someone to create a dating site which is called 'Here's the man you have been searching for, Seema'."
+When Carrie asks Choudhury's character Seema Patel how many dating apps she is on, she responds: "I'm just waiting for someone to create a dating site which is called 'Here's the man you have been searching for, Seema'."

 Where do we sign up?